 This world is full of incredible, jaw-dropping sights, foods, and people.
 Experiencing these things helps us grow as people and gives us the opportunity to enjoy life to it’s fullest.
 But when there’s something new and interesting around every corner, how do you decide where to go?

-We polled 150 families travelling full-time to hear which 10 places they want to visit the most by 2019.
+We polled 150 families travelling full-time to hear which 10 places make their best holiday destinations list for 2019.
 This is a unique group of people who constantly research and consider the most fun, unique, and beautiful travel destinations around the globe.
 They are homeschooling while travelling and working as digital nomads to make their dreams of traveling abroad a reality.

-If anyone knows the most desirable travel destinations in 2019 it’s these travel families!
+If anyone knows the best holiday destinations for 2019 it’s these travel families!

 To help us understand why each destination is awesome we invited travel bloggers to share their thoughts.
 This group of analyzers are paid to travel full-time, analyzing and critiquing each location as they go.
 In their professional words we learn why the seasoned traveling families have chosen the very best places to visit in 2019!

-Here are the top 10 travel destinations most people want to see by 2019, in order:
+Here are the top 10 holiday destinations most people want to see by 2019, in order:

 Bhutan is a Buddhist kingdom in South Asia.
 It’s known for the sweeping mountains of the Himalayas as well as tropical forests and valleys.
 Buddhist monasteries are expertly built in the most dangerous but beautiful mountainside locations, drawing adventurers and photographers from around the world to see the unique sights.